Twingate-Labs/tg-group-profile-manager/README.md

 ### Finishing Setup in Slack App UI
 1. Go to your app at [Slack App UI](https://api.slack.com/apps)
-2. Slack commands
-   * Replace the Request URL of all slash commands to `https://{Your tg-group-policy-manager Address}/slack/events`
 3. Event Subscription
    * Replace the Request URL to `https://{Your tg-group-policy-manager Address}/slack/events`
 * Interactivity & Shortcuts